Bernard O'Donoghue

-Bernard O'Donoghue FRSL (born 1945) is a contemporary Irish poet and academic.
+Bernard O'Donoghue FRSL (born 14 December 1945) is a contemporary Irish poet and academic.

 Early life and education

 Bernard O'Donoghue was born on 14 December 1945 in Cullen, County Cork, Ireland, where he lived on a farm.
-“My father was a terrible and reluctant farmer, though my mother was very good, she got stuck into it.” he recalled in an interview with Shevaun Wilder.
+“My father was a terrible and reluctant farmer, though my mother was very good, she got stuck into it,” he recalled in an interview with Shevaun Wilder.
 He learnt Irish from the age of five in the local school, and served Mass from when he was about ten, “just parroting the Latin answers,” an experience which “inclined him towards the medieval.”

 When he was 16, his father died suddenly, and the family left Ireland, moving to Manchester, England.
-He attended St Bede's College, a Catholic school near Alexandra Park, from where he moved on to Lincoln College, Oxford in 1965 to read English literature, from “Beowulf to Virginia Woolf”.
+He attended St Bede's College, a Catholic school near Alexandra Park, from where he moved on to Lincoln College, Oxford in 1965 to read English literature.

 Career

 After a year working as a computer programmer with IBM, O’Donoghue returned to Oxford to do a post-graduate degree in Medieval studies, also at Lincoln College.
 He has remained in Oxford ever since, apart from an annual return to County Cork, “It's good to have two places,” he says, “Two perspectives.
 When you're in one, you think you belong to the other one."
 He obtained a lectureship in English at Magdalen College, Oxford, remaining with the college from 1971 to 1995.
 Magdalen is where he started writing poetry, prompted by his colleague, John Fuller, who ran the college poetry society.
 “To go to it you had to write a poem, so that's what I started doing.”

 O’Donoghue moved to Wadham College, Oxford in 1995 as Fellow and tutor in medieval English literature and English language.
 He specialised in Chaucer studies, but also taught Modern Irish Literature, especially poetry.
 His former students include the actress Rosamund Pike, the journalist and satirist Ian Hislop, and the writers Alan Hollinghurst and Mick Imlah.
 O’Donoghue retired from teaching in 2011, but stayed with Wadham as an emeritus fellow.
 In 2019 he took over the editorship of the Wadham Gazette from his colleague, Geoffrey Brooker, the successor of the Wadham classicist James Morwood.